spierala/blog-posts/new-blogpost.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qj5anf3ibwrjw20yu6t0.png)

 ## Lightweight
-Because MiniRx Signal Store is a all-in-one solution, it can be a very lightweight library.
+Because MiniRx Signal Store is a all-in-one solution, it can be a very **lightweight library**.
 E.g. Feature Store uses the Redux Store under the hood...
 If you use Feature Store already, and you start using the Redux Store later, the app bundle size will not increase significantly.

-See MiniRx Signal Store in the [Angular state management bundle size comparison repo](https://github.com/spierala/angular-state-management-comparison).
+_FYI_ MiniRx Signal Store if one of the most lightweight state management libraries in the [Angular state management bundle size comparison](https://github.com/spierala/angular-state-management-comparison).

 ### Tree-shakeable
 MiniRx Signal Store is designed to be tree-shakeable as much as possible.
 If you use only the Component Store... nothing from the Redux Store will be part of the bundle.